Buying Recommendations

 We recommend: Naturlatex Deluxe -14cm

-» Women usually prefer a solid support with a soft surface, while men usually prefer it overall softer with a firm surface, with has physiognomic reasons (hips need stability, shoulders elasticity) and bed climate reasons (soft surface = warmer, hard surface = cooler).
+» Women usually prefer a solid support with a soft surface (for the hip), while men usually prefer it overall softer (for the shoulder).
 However, due to the (usually) different body weight it evens itself out that most couples are lying well on the same mattress.

 » Stomach and back sleepers need support with good stability.
 Side sleepers need a softer, more elastic mattress, especially at the surface.

-» Wider mattresses (from 160 cm) need more volume, because the surface tension decreases with the width of the cover.
-We recommend to select a mattress a level thicker than necessary from 160 cm width.
+» Wider mattresses (from 160cm) need more volume, because the surface tension decreases with the width of the cover.
+We recommend to select a mattress a level higher than necessary from 160cm width.

 The appropriate bed/mattress size